-- a. matters relating to a planning or licensing decision; - b. a matter relating to an individual or entity in respect of which that individual or entity has recourse to a right of appeal conferred by legislation; - c. any matter which is vexatious, discriminatory or unreasonable. - 29.20 The process for the consideration of requests is that the ward councillor submits the request on a pro-forma to the Scrutiny and Democratic Services Manager.
-On the proforma application the ward member specifies the exact nature of the issue, what steps have already been taken to resolve it, how the Overview and Scrutiny Committee can assist and what a successful resolution might be.
-Relevant officers would be requested to comment before consideration of the request by the Chairs and Vice-Chairs Steering Sub-Committee, a joint Sub-Committee of the Overview and Scrutiny Committees.
-The Sub-Committee would consider whether the matter was appropriate for reference to the relevant Overview and Scrutiny Committee, having regard to the criteria and exclusions set out in rule 29.19.
-Where it is decided not to be appropriate to refer the matter to the Committee, the Sub-Committee's reasons for refusal shall be provided in writing. - 29.21 At a meeting of the Overview and Scrutiny Committee to consider the matter, the ward member is entitled to address the Committee to present the call for action.
+- a. matters relating to a planning or licensing decision; - b. a matter relating to an individual or entity in respect of which that individual or entity has recourse to a right of appeal conferred by legislation; - c. any matter which is vexatious, discriminatory or unreasonable. - 29.19 The process for the consideration of requests is that the ward councillor submits the request by e-mail to democraticservices@hastings.gov.uk.
+The ward member must specify the exact nature of the issue, what steps have already been taken to resolve it, how the Overview and Scrutiny Committee can assist and what a successful resolution might be.
+Relevant officers would be requested to comment before consideration of the request by the Chair and Vice-Chair at an agenda planning meeting.
+The agenda planning meeting would consider whether the matter was appropriate for reference to the Overview and Scrutiny Committee.
+Having regard to the criteria and exclusions set out in Rule 29.18 where it is decided not to be appropriate to refer the matter to the agenda planning meeting reasons for refusal shall be provided in writing. - 29.20 At a meeting of the Overview and Scrutiny Committee to consider the matter, the ward member is entitled to address the Committee to present the call for action.
 Relevant Lead members, officers and partner organisations, where appropriate, will be invited to attend and contribute.
 The Committee will explore the potential options for resolution and decide on their recommendation for certain action.
 The Committee might consider any delegated decision making powers the ward member may have and representations from the ward member on why it would be appropriate for the Committee to exercise its powers as Overview and Scrutiny Committee.
-The Committee will direct its recommendation to the Cabinet or the relevant committee of the Council, or Head of Service where there is a delegation to officers.
-The Cabinet, committee or Head of Service, in question, is required to report back to the Overview and Scrutiny Committee on actions taken as a result of the reference or the reasons for not taking action.
+The Committee will direct its recommendation to the Cabinet or the relevant committee of the Council, or relevant Assistant Director where there is a delegation to officers.
+The Cabinet, committee, or relevant Assistant Director, in question, is required to report back to the Overview and Scrutiny Committee on actions taken as a result of the reference or the reasons for not taking action.
+If it decides not to take any action, the Committee shall notify the member of its decision and the reasons for the decision. - 29.21 Where the Committee makes recommendations to the Council it must provide a copy of the report to: - a. the member who referred the matter; and - b. such of the responsible authorities and co-operating persons and bodies as it shall think appropriate.